PulseAugur

 COVERAGE [1]

-1. arXiv cs.LG TIER_1 · Shenyang Deng, Boyao Liao, Zhuoli Ouyang, Tianyu Pang, Minhak Song, Yaoqing Yang ·
+1. arXiv cs.LG TIER_1 English(EN) · Shenyang Deng, Boyao Liao, Zhuoli Ouyang, Tianyu Pang, Minhak Song, Yaoqing Yang ·

 Suspicious Alignment of SGD: A Fine-Grained Step Size Condition Analysis